Lions-Eye-Institute/LEI_SFD/datasheet.md

 ## What data does each instance consist of?

+ * Eye number (1..177)
- * Patient ID number
+ * Person number (1..122)
  * Visit Number
  * 52 Static Automated Perimetry Sensitivity values (dB)
  * 52 Static Automated Perimetry Total Deviations (dB)
  * 768 cpRNFL Thickness values (microns)

-In addition, there is a meta data file and one R script.
+In addition, there are two meta data files and one main R script.
+ * [person.csv](person.csv) gives the sex and age at final HFA measurement for each person.
  * [xy.csv](xys.csv) gives the (x,y) coordinates of the vf* columns in the data files.
  * [generate.r](generate.r) which will generate similar data sets that can be used for training, determining confidence intervals and so on.